montagestudio/palette/stage/README.md

 Usage
 =====
 The stage application's index.html can be requested with a "reel-location" query parameter specifying a URI-component-encoded URL of the reel to load.

+Similarly, the "package-location" parameter can also be used to specify the exact package to use.
+This parameter may end in "package.json" or the directory housing the package.json.
+Either way, the stage assumes the package.json is actually named "package.json"

-If this query parameter is not detected, a standard prompt will be presented for the user to specify the reel's URL at runtime.
+If the "reel-location" query parameter is not detected, a standard prompt will be presented for the user to specify the reel's URL, followed by an option to specify the package's URL as well.

 Notes
 =====
 Without further information specifying the URL of the package.json governing the package this component is a part of the stage sets off to discover the package.json itself.
-This discovery process inevitably triggers several requests for nonexistent URLs that should be ignored.
+This discovery process inevitably triggers several requests for non-existent URLs that should be ignored.